Protecting the Skin Barrier, woman, skin

 1. Eczema (Atopic Dermatitis): A compromised skin barrier allows allergens and irritants to penetrate the skin, triggering immune responses and inflammation characteristic of eczema.

-2. Psoriasis: Weakening of the skin barrier can exacerbate psoriasis symptoms, including red, scaly patches of skin due to abnormal cell turnover and immune dysfunction.
+2. Psoriasis: A weak skin barrier can make psoriasis symptoms worse.
+This includes red, scaly patches on the skin.
+These patches happen because of abnormal cell turnover and problems with the immune system.

 Importance of Skincare Routine